Heaven and Hell (The Who song): Lyrical meaning

 The song's lyrics talk of the places known as Heaven and Hell.
 The song describes Heaven as "a place where you go if you've done nothing wrong," and Hell as "a place where you go if you've been a bad boy."

 John Entwistle stated his stance on Heaven and Hell in an interview:

 The last lyric ballot of the song: 'Why can't we have eternal life, And never die, Never die?'

 "I've always been obsessed with the idea of Heaven and Hell.
 Not obsessed that it's true, but just obsessed that it's sort of legend, there's such a person as the devil.

 Live history

-"Heaven and Hell" first appeared in 1968 and was used to start live shows during The Who's Tommy tours in 1969–70, including the shows recorded for Live at Leeds, Live at Hull, At Kilburn 1977 + Live at the Coliseum, and Live at the Isle of Wight Festival 1970, although the version at Leeds was not released until the album's remastering.
+"Heaven and Hell" first appeared during the band's summer 1968 US tour in a version that could last 10-15 minutes in length and was used (in a tighter 5-minute performance) to start live shows during The Who's Tommy tours in 1969–70, including the shows recorded for Live at Leeds, Live at Hull, At Kilburn 1977 + Live at the Coliseum, and Live at the Isle of Wight Festival 1970, although the version at Leeds was not released until the album's remastering.
 The band opened their early morning set at Woodstock with the song.

 After 1970, the song was replaced by another Entwistle composition, "My Wife", in the act.
 It was briefly brought back in October 1975 during the beginning of the UK leg of The Who by Numbers Tour, but after that was never performed live again by The Who, although Entwistle continued to perform it at his solo shows regularly.